jamesplease/react-state-context/README.md

 }
 ```

-We recommend defining the actions for each indiividual StateContexts on an object.
+We recommend defining the actions for each individual StateContexts on an object.
 Here is an example actions object for a
 StateContext that manages a list of todos:

 ```js